vegaprotocol/documentation/docs/concepts/assets/deposits-withdrawals.md

 * **Withdrawal delay**: Set for all assets on the ERC-20 bridge, this is the time that a withdrawal is delayed before it's completed
 * [Query for asset details](../../api/rest/data-v2/trading-data-service-get-asset.api.mdx) (under erc20) for each asset's threshold and delay.

-If you choose an amount to withdraw that is higher than the withdrawal threshold, the multi-signature bundle will only be usable after the withdrawal delay has passed, after which the assets can be moved into an Ethereum wallet.
+If you choose an amount to withdraw that is higher than the withdrawal threshold, the multi-signature bundle will only be usable after the withdrawal delay has passed, after which the assets can be moved into a web3 wallet.

 Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by submitting the bundle to Ethereum and paying the gas fee required.
 Usually this will be done by the party wishing to receive the funds**.
 This can be done using Vega Console or another user interface, or manually using the [smart contract](../../api/bridge/contracts/ERC20_Bridge_Logic.md) and an Ethereum RPC node.